 How to Pay for Your MBA

-Private student loans may have fixed or variable rates, and the MBA loan rates you might qualify for depend on your credit history, among other factors.
-These loans are offered by banks, credit unions, and online lenders.
+Students can also rely on private student loans.
+Private graduate loans may have fixed or variable rates, and are offered by banks, credit unions, and online lenders.
 Be aware, though, that with private student loans, you will not have access to the same federal protections and programs you would with federal loans, including income-driven repayment plans.
-Also, if you refinance federal student loans with a private loan, you could pay more interest over the life of the loan, depending on its rate and term length.

 The Takeaway

 Earning an MBA may help you fulfill your career dreams and earn a higher salary.
-Research shows that the degree can increase your salary by about 33%, depending on such variables as the school you attend and the field you work in.
-But getting an MBA can be costly, averaging more than $60,000 for a two-year program, up to $200,000 for top-tier schools.
-So you’ll want to weigh the pros and cons.
+The degree could increase your salary by as much as 70%, depending on such variables as the school you attend and the field you work in.
+But getting an MBA can be costly, averaging more than $60,000 for a two-year program, and up to $200,000 for top-tier schools.

 If you decide that earning an MBA makes sense for you, there are ways to help cover the costs and develop a solid budget.
 You can explore all options, including scholarships, grants, and federal and private student loans, as well as refinancing your existing loans.